Dennis Learning Center

 Huy Nguyen

-Huy Nguyen is a second-year Ph.D. student in the Educational Psychology program at Ohio State.
+Huy Nguyen is a third-year Ph.D. student in the Educational Psychology program at Ohio State.
 His research interests focus on students’ self-regulated learning and motivation, particularly among students in transition, e.g., first-years, transfers, etc., and how that intersects with topics of race, diversity, and equity in higher education.
 He is currently an instructor for the DLC’s ESEPSY 1259 course.
 Prior to Ohio State, Huy received an M.A. in Higher Education from the University of Michigan, where he subsequently worked as an academic advisor.

 Andrew Perry Headshot